Solar System Trivia

 Answer: Miranda

-Question: Which moon of Saturn has a prominent ridge running along its equator?
+Question: Which moon of Saturn has a giant space-scar, a ridge running straight along its equator?

 Answer: Iapetus

-Question: Which moon of Jupiter is famous for its colorful and vibrant surface?
+Question: Which moon of Jupiter is famous for being icy, mysterious, and a bit of an overachiever in surface style?

 Answer: Europa